gca-research-group/tee-compartimentalisation-study-case/README.md

 3. **Compartment Creation**: The launcher calls the `createCompartment()` operation to create a secure execution environment (compartment) on the Morello Board.
 This compartment ensures that the integration process runs within a protected environment.

 4. **Compilation for TEE**: After retrieving the source code, the launcher compiles it for CHERI capabilities using the `compile(src)` operation.
-The result is an executable binary (`execPrc`) that is compatible with the trusted execution environment, ensuring secure execution.
+The result is an executable binary (`exe`) that is compatible with the trusted execution environment, ensuring secure execution.

-5. **Deploying the Integration Process**: The compiled executable binary is deployed into the secure compartment through the `deploy(execPrc)` operation.
+5. **Deploying the Integration Process**: The compiled executable binary is deployed into the secure compartment through the `deploy(exe)` operation.
 This step generates attestable data, represented as a `HashMap`, which is critical for ensuring that the process runs securely within the compartment.

 6. **Key Pair Generation**: During execution, the integration process generates a key pair using the `generateKeyPair()` function, producing a public key (`puK`) and a private key (`prK`).
 These keys facilitate secure communication with external services.